Lee-moran/LeeMoran_Hair/README.md

 - Once the master branch has been selected, the page provided the link to the completed website.

 the live link can be found here - https://lee-moran.github.io/leemoran_hair/

+Content:
+- The code to make the social media links was taken from the CI love running project.

+Media
+- The image used throughout was taken from Pexels.